Viorellian/viorellian.github.io/README.md

 <h3 align= "center">Purchasing Details</h3>
 <p align="center">  You are in the right place!
 Please read these details before contacting.
 <p align="left">FRAMING: All peices are NOT framed unless specified above.
-If you require framing at the artists discretion it will charged at cost.
+If you require framing at the artists discretion it will be charged at cost.
 <p align="left"> SHIPPING: If you are located in LA or OC (United States), I prefer to personally deliver free of charge.
 All other locales will be charged shipping at cost.
 <p align="left"> SALES: While most of my works are for sale, I have not set the ability to purchase on this website.
 Over email, phone or in person; I will accept Zelle, wire transfers, Venmo, Apple Pay or cash (if in person).
 I am okay to recieve any form of safe validated payment platforms.
 If you are interested in purchasing please email me.